pe-st/garmin-connect-export/README.md

 ### Python

-Of course, you must have Python installed to run this, any recent 2.7.x or 3.x version should work (if you use Python 2.x, you might need to replace `python` in the examples above with `python2`).
+Of course, you must have Python installed to run this, any recent 3.x version should work.
 Most Mac and Linux users should already have Python.
-Note that if you run into the [TLSV1 ALERT problem](https://github.com/pe-st/garmin-connect-export/issues/16) or the [HTTP 403 Authentication Error](https://github.com/pe-st/garmin-connect-export/issues/59), your Python installation might not be recent enough, e.g. macOS Sierra and High Sierra come with Python 2.7.10 which suffers from this problem (macOS Mojave's Python is recent enough though).
+Note that if you run into the [TLSV1 ALERT problem](https://github.com/pe-st/garmin-connect-export/issues/16) or the [HTTP 403 Authentication Error](https://github.com/pe-st/garmin-connect-export/issues/59), your Python installation might not be recent enough).
 In this case you can install a more recent Python on your Mac using [Homebrew](https://docs.brew.sh/Homebrew-and-Python) and/or [pyenv](https://github.com/pyenv/pyenv).